thegangtechnology/exco/README.md

 Optional.
 Default at_comment_cell.
 Locator for the table anchor cell.
 Same as a cell block.

 #### `item_direction`
 Optional Direction for items in the table.
-Default downward.
+Default downward. (rightward or downward)

 #### `end_conditions`
 A list of dictionary specifying each termination condition.
 The dictionary contains `name` and flattened